GENERAL REGULATIONS

 Equipment rules

-State standards may include, but are not limited to, HuPF, NFPA 1971.2013Ed.; OSHA 29 CFR or NIT 306 2005.
-All equipment must include an appropriate label to allow for verification.
+National standards may include HuPF, NFPA 1971.2013Ed., OSHA 29 CFR, or NIT 306 2005.
+All equipment must have appropriate labeling to allow for inspection.

 In the individual class, the competition will take place with the breathing apparatus attached.
 For tandem and relay starts, the respirator will be shouldered but not connected.
 A flame protection hood is not required.